 - The producer burden is £4* 95 = £380

 In this case, a higher percentage of the tax burden is borne by the consumer.

 Demand for cigarettes is very price inelastic.
 An increase in excise duties leads to nearly all the tax being passed onto the consumer.

 For example, the UK has increased tax on tobacco, and this is reflected in a higher price of cigarettes.

 National insurance contributions

 In the case of a tax on labour, the incidence of the tax could be borne by the employer and employee.
 If the employee has to pay N.I. contributions on employing labour, they may, at least partly, cut wages to be able to pay for the tax.
-It depends on how inelastic demand for the workers are.
+It depends on how inelastic demand for the workers is.
 If workers are easily replaceable by capital, the firm will be able to cut wages to pay the tax.
 But, if workers are essential, the firm will be more likely to pay the cost of the tax and not cut wages.